Homeschool Writing – How to Teach Kids How to Write

 A few years ago we were on vacation and my oldest son had done some artwork at the museum in Williamsburg.
 He proudly brought the paper over and I was amazed at how his name had been written across the top.
-I quickly asked him which of his sisters had written his name for him and he grinned from ear to ear.
-“I wrote it Mama!”
+I quickly asked him which of his sisters had written his name for him.
+He grinned from ear to ear and said, “I wrote it Mama!”

 I just about fell out of my chair.
 I’m not sure if I was more shocked that his four-year-old self had written this (now) masterpiece or that I was just now finding out he could write his name.
 (Oh, it’s funny to look back and laugh sometimes at just how much you miss when you have three or four little ones running around underfoot, isn’t it?)